arildyk/calculo/README.md

 - [Google Fonts](https://pub.dev/packages/google_fonts)

 ## Installation
 Clone the repository to your local machine.
 Open it with an IDE or Visual Studio Code.
-Run the app with [unsound null safety](https://dart.dev/null-safety/unsound-null-safety).